Bringing Families

 Email

-Welcome to our employee spotlight series where we showcase the incredible individuals who contribute to the success of Child Care Services Association (CCSA).
-Today, we are thrilled to introduce you to Emmanuel Paul, our esteemed Chief Business Services Officer.
-Join us as we delve into Emmanuel’s journey at CCSA, gain insights into his evolving perspective of our organization, and discover the invaluable impact he has made over the years.
+Welcome to our Employee Spotlight series, where we highlight the exceptional individuals driving the success of Child Care Services Association (CCSA).
+Today, we’re excited to introduce Kimberly Bynum, Program Manager for T.E.A.C.H.
+Early Childhood® NC Scholarship Program.
+Join us as we explore Kimberly’s journey with CCSA, uncover her evolving perspective on our organization, and celebrate the significant contributions she has made over the years.

 Read More »